ThomasYang-algo/Temporal-k-Core-Query-Project/README.md

 ``.\graph\CollegeMsg.txt .\query\CollegeMsg-q.txt``.

-Macros are adopted to saving time and memory in reproduction.
+Macros are adopted for saving time and memory in reproduction.
 When reproducing Table 4, enable the preprocessor's option ``CALC_PRUNE``, otherwise disable it.